 Welcome Class of 2023!
 This will be my fifth year as a proctor in the Yard and my twelfth year enjoying HUDS meals.
 I graduated from the College in 2011, via Canaday, Eliot House, the Government and WGS departments, PBHA, and various theater productions.
 I then moved to California to soak up the sun and earn myself a law degree.
 You are most likely to see me out and about, playing with our adorable and enthusiastic black lab puppy and Thayer mascot, Lucky.
 We’re looking forward to meeting you all!

 Born and raised in North Jersey, I graduated from Harvard College in 2013 (Kirkland House!) with a degree in computer science and secondary in mathematical sciences.
-Between college and grad school, I acted as Preceptor in Computer Science, assisting with a handful of CS courses, including CS50, CS51, and CS61.
-This year, I’m excited to begin my third year of the PhD program in Computer Science here at Harvard, and I'm also excited for my third year as a freshman proctor in Thayer!
+Between college and grad school, I acted as preceptor in computer science, assisting with a handful of CS courses, including CS50, CS51, and CS61.
+This year, I’m excited to begin my fifth year of the PhD program in computer science here at Harvard, and I'm also excited for my fifth year as a freshman proctor in Thayer!
 I look forward to meeting you all!
 My door is always open.